 The pant based diet awesome as it is, can often leave you scratching your head for new and exciting ideas for meals, and breakfast is no exception.
 You want a healthy and nutritious start to the day, something that will fill you up until lunch and give you lots of energy right?

-They say breakfast is the most important meal of the day which is exactly why you should always make an effort to make it great, and these 7 quick and easy plant based diet breakfast ideas and recipes should not disappoint.
+Well, they say breakfast is the most important meal of the day, which is exactly why you should always make an effort to make it great, and these 7 tasty plant based diet breakfast ideas and recipes should not disappoint.

 There’s many reasons why the whole foods plant based diet is so popular right now, the biggest being the absolute amazing well-being and health it can bring when done correctly.
 This means with proper attention to correct food combining and an understanding of plant based macronutrients.

 Benefits Of A Nutritious Breakfast

 These 3 together will make you breakfast low GI to give you a slow burn of energy throughout your morning, hopefully quashing any mid-morning sugar cravings that may drive you to the biscuit tin with your elevenses.

 Breakfasts that boost metabolism

 The breakfasts on this list are made from high protein, high fiber, known fat burning foods which help to boost your metabolism and get your body into fat burning mode.
 To do this you MUST steer clear of all refined carbs and sugars from your meals and stick to only high protein, high fiber and wholegrain foods.

 Eating these foods, and especially eating the right kind of breakfast, plays a crucial role in helping to keep your blood sugar stable throughout the whole day.
 Stable blood sugar means less sugar spikes and troughs, less snacking and LESS weigh gain.

 Not only that, but you will also be burning belly fat specifically – which is the most dangerous kind to be holding onto long term as it can be the pre-curser to certain diseases, so keeping it to a minimum through diet AND exercise is an absolute must.